ankitpro/grafana-observer/QUICK_START_CURSOR.md

 ### Dashboard Queries
 ```
 Show me all dashboards
-Get dashboard ScOkgQ9Nz details
+Get dashboard abc123xyz details
 What panels are in the load testing dashboard?
-Extract all queries from dashboard ScOkgQ9Nz
+Extract all queries from dashboard abc123xyz
 ```

 ### Prometheus Monitoring
 ```
-Are all hub-app instances up?
+Are all my-app instances up?
 How many instances are running?
 Get current client connections
-Show me all metrics for hub-app
+Show me all metrics for my-app
 What's the login rate?
 ```